 The problem is global and complex—involving regulators and trade organizations across dozens of countries and currencies—and time is running out.
 Affected banks, insurers and other financial market participants need to act quickly, and effectively, to avoid adverse consequences.
 Adding to the complexity is the material distraction of and diversion of resources due to the COVID-19 pandemic.

-Here are our top 10 key thinking’s on the IBOR Transition:
+Here are our top 10 key insights on the IBOR Transition: